Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 Even if such a body could act as a diffraction screen, two insurmountable challenges arise:

-\begin{enumerate} \item \textit{Ephemeris Uncertainty.} Current orbital elements for most 1 km‐class KBOs have positional errors of order \(\gtrsim10\,\mathrm{km}\) at 40 AU \cite{Sheppard2011}.
+\begin{enumerate} \item \textit{Ephemeris Uncertainty.} Current orbital elements for most 1 km-class KBOs have positional errors of order \(\gtrsim10\,\mathrm{km}\) at 40 AU \cite{Sheppard2011}.
 Aligning within one Fresnel scale (\(F\approx1.81\times10^{3}\,\mathrm{m}\)) demands ephemeris precision better than \(\sim1{,}800\,\mathrm{m}\), a factor of \(\sim10\) to \(10^{4}\) improvement over existing knowledge.
-Without dedicated tracking at sub‐km accuracy, predicting a KBO occultation of a given star is effectively impossible.
+Without dedicated tracking at sub-km accuracy, predicting a KBO occultation of a given star is effectively impossible.

 \item \textit{Occultation Probability.} The instantaneous chance that a given star lies behind a given 1 km KBO at 40 AU is